Easy Fougasse Recipe

 baked fougasse.

-Fougasse stands out as one of the most artistic among the many types of artisan bread.
-This stunning French flatbread originates from the Provence region of France.
+Fougasse is definitely up there as one of the most artistic breads.
+It’s a French flatbread that originates from the Provence region of France.
 Historically, fougasse was used to test the temperature of the wood-fired oven: if the bread baked properly, it signaled that the oven was ready for the rest of the baking.

 ripped fougasse bread.